 You can clean up your air with a two-pronged approach.

-Invest in a good HEPA air filtration system.
+Invest in a good HEPA (high efficiency particulate air) air purifier.

-If you can’t filter your whole house, at least filter the air in your bedroom where you spend one-third of your life.
+If you can’t filter your whole house, at least filter the air in your bedroom, since you spend approximately one-third of your life there.

 Generously fill your home with houseplants.

 They do a surprisingly good job of filtering out toxins.

 NASA conducted a study to see which plants would be best at keeping the air in a space station clean of toxins.